-The ASL Placement Test is used to determine appropriate placement for new undergraduate students in one of three credit-bearing courses: (1) ASL 101 - American Sign Language I, (2) ASL 102 - American Sign Language II, or (3) GSR 103 - American Sign Language and Deaf Studies.
+The ASL Placement Test is used to determine appropriate placement for new undergraduate students in one of four credit-bearing courses: (1) ASL 100 - Introduction to American Sign Language, (2) ASL 101 - Intermediate American Sign Language, (3) ASL 102 - Advanced American Sign Language, or (4) ASL 125 - American Sign Language Composition.

 The ASL Placement Test covers each students' linguistic knowledge of ASL with respect to both production and comprehension.
-The test is computer-based, and all answers are in multiple choice format.
+The test is computer-based, and all answers are in multiple-choice format.
 Test results are calculated soon after the student completes the test.
-The ASL Placement Test is not the same as the ASLPI (ASL Proficiency Interview), which is an admissions and/or graduation requirement for various undergraduate and graduate programs.
+The ASL Placement Test is not the same as the ASLPI (ASL Proficiency Interview), which is an admission and/or graduation requirement for various undergraduate and graduate programs.

-Placement in English and Mathematics Courses
+Placement in English Courses

-The English Placement Test is used to determine appropriate placement for undergraduate students in ENG 050-080 - English Language Study (non-credit bearing courses) or GSR 102 - Critical Reading and Writing or higher (credit-bearing courses).
+The ACT-English/Reading scores and/or SAT-Verbal scores are used to determine appropriate placement for undergraduate students in ENG 050 - English Language Study (non-credit bearing course), ENG 070 - English Language Study: Reading and Writing Skills (non-credit bearing course) or ENG 102 - Critical Reading and Writing or higher (credit-bearing courses).